web3privacy/docs/docs/research/Ethereum Privacy Ecosystem.md

 - **funding**: provide approach to privacy funding in Ethereum (sources from Gitcoin to VCs; practical examples from 2023)
 - **challenges**: map areas to be tackled by the next generation of devs on the way to Vitalik's cypherphunk vision (like Nocturne's privacy policy)

+_Important purpose_:
-_Important purpose_: create privacy-centric vocabulary that will help builders, researchers, startupers speak common language & empower existing privacy stack.
+- create privacy-centric vocabulary that will help builders, researchers, startupers speak common language & empower existing privacy stack.
+- visualise complex Privacy Ecosystem in infographics

 ## Timing: 7 weeks